UNisROY/demo/README.md

  this line i create in my local machine <br>
  another line added in staging are of a above line <br>
  this line is added in 1stTree branch <br>
- not show in main branch
+ not show in main branch <br>
+ this line is added to 2nd branch <br> and you can see this line by 2nd branch